reportportal/agent-python-pytest/README.rst

         """
         pass

-Pytest markers will be attached as :code:`tags` to Report Portal items.
+Pytest markers will be attached as :code:`attributes` to Report Portal items.
-In the following example tags 'linux' and 'win32' will be used:
+In the following example attributes 'linux' and 'win32' will be used:

 .. code-block:: python